Mid Atlantic Arts Foundation Launches

 For the pilot program, applications for membership were accepted by invitation only, and include:

-- Augusta Heritage Center at David Elkins College, Elkins, WV
+- Augusta Heritage Center of Davis and Elkins College, Elkins, WV

 - Carnegie Hall, Lewisburg, WV

 - Creative Alliance, Baltimore, MD

 - Lake Placid Center for the Arts, Lake Placid, NY